Department of Computer Science

 CS 3360.
 Computing Systems Fundamentals.

 This course covers fundamental concepts underlying the design and implementation of computing systems.
 It introduces students to problems that reoccur in computing systems and the tools and algorithms used to solve them.
 Topics include performance evaluation, resource management and scheduling, concurrency and synchronization, and communication and networks.
-Prerequisite: CS 2318 and CS 3358 both with grades of "C" or better.
+Prerequisite: [CS 2318 or EE 3420] and CS 3358 both with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering